WoltLab/docs.woltlab.com/pages/php/php_code-style.md

 {% include callout.html content="The following code style conventions are used by us for our own packages.
 While you do not have to follow every rule, you are encouraged to do so." type="info" %}

+For information about how to document your code, please refer to the [documentation page](php_code-style_documentation.html).

 ## General Code Style

 ### Naming conventions